-Let’s face it, with so many beauty blogs jostling for space on the net, why start another one?
-Part of the answer involves a book I read last year called ‘Before I Go To Sleep’ – a thriller, by SJ Watson.
+Let’s face it, with so many beauty blogs jostling for space on the net, why on earth start another one?
+Well, part of the answer involves a book I read a couple of years ago called ‘Before I Go To Sleep’ by SJ Watson.

 The heroine, Christine, wakes up every morning with no memory of the past 20 years and gets the shock of her life when she sees a 47-year-old face staring back at her in the mirror and wonders who the hell is this middle-aged woman?

 UNFADING BEAUTY is for all us Christine’s out there.

 Short of head and body transplants, we’re never going to be 27 again, but we can stick a pedicured foot in the door marked ‘ageing’ and stop it from closing.

 Nicole Kidman got the part of Christine in the big screen version of Before I Go To Sleep.
 I thought the idea is that Christine is supposed to wake up looking 20 years older, not frozen in time…I’ll have that saucer of milk now please.